LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 1. In Conversation Builder, manually recreate your survey bots.
 (If you're developing in your Production environment, which is not common and not recommended, assign the survey bots to "test" skills that aren't used in a production campaign, so you can test them before assigning production skills to them.)
 2. Test the survey bots.
 3. Release the new survey bots to your Production environment.
 4. Use the Bots Status application to migrate your account from Bot Studio to Conversation Builder.
-For details on this, see *Monitoring Survey Bots* above.
+For details on this, see [here](bots-status-managing-post-conversation-survey-bots.html#migrate-to-conversation-builder).

 {: .important}
 While you're completing steps 1 - 3, you can continue to use Bot Studio.
 Once you complete step 4, you can no longer use Bot Studio.